Concerned about your battery system's safety? Book a safety assessment

 SAA accredited installer

-Non-compliant battery system inspection by licensed Ares Energy electrician checking isolation, protection, and ventilation – Ares Energy & Electricals, Perth WA
+Non-compliant battery system inspection by licensed Ares Energy electrician checking isolation, protection, and ventilation – Ares Energy and Electricals, Perth WA

 What Risks Do Non-Compliant Battery Systems Pose for Perth Homeowners?